idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 #### Generator

-A generator is added on the same shaft than the turbine to produce electricity.
+A generator is added on the same shaft as the turbine to produce electricity.
 The [ShaftConnectedMotor](https://mooseframework.inl.gov/source/components/ShaftConnectedMotor.html) component type is once again used.
 The generator torque is defined as follow:

 \begin{equation}
     \Gamma=C\omega